Last Updated on

 Where to see Rugby in action?

 The easiest place to watch the rugby sport is on TV.
 Channels where you can catch a game include: NBC sports and Fox soccer plus.
 Locally, you can follow the team links on USA Rugby for area schedules; most teams welcome spectators.
-To see great rugby in action, check out this list for professional games.

 Look forward to seeing rugby in the World Cup in Paris in 2014, and the Olympics in Rio in 2016!